meltvar/Kaggle-DRW-Crypto-Challenge/README.md

 # Crypto Price Prediction – DRW Kaggle Challenge
 This project contains my solution to the DRW Crypto Market Prediction Challenge, hosted on Kaggle.
 The objective is to forecast short-term price movements in crypto asset using high-frequency order book data.
-The challenge simulates realistic market conditions and requires modeling in a highly noisy, low-signal environment.
+The challenge simulates realistic market conditions.
+Crypto prices are incredibly hard to forecast due to high ratiio of noise as stated by DRW.
+The dataset comtains basic order book details such bid/ask qty/vol along with 780 anonymized(by DRW design) features, which makes feature engineering difficult.
+Gradient Boosting Machine models are known to deliver good results for time series regression tasks, hence I have experimented primarily with it.

 ## Problem Statement
 Predict the next price movement in crypto markets using anonymized, timestamped features derived from Level 2 order book data.
 The competition evaluates models based on the Pearson correlation coefficient between predicted and actual price movements.